Sitefinity/mvc-samples/CustomImageWidget/README.md

 Instead of building the widget step by step, you can get it from the repository and use it directly.

 1. Clone the feather-samples repository.
+2. Check if version of Feather nugets referenced in **CustomImageWidget** project is the same as the version that you have in your project.
+It they are different make sure to upgrade the **CustomImageWidget** project to your version.
-2. Build the CustomImageWidget project.
+3. Build the CustomImageWidget project.
-3. Reference the CustomImageWidget.dll from your Sitefinity’s web application.
+4. Reference the CustomImageWidget.dll from your Sitefinity’s web application.

 # Create the Custom Image widget